AnnaDoroshenko/DPKS_L2/README.md

-In this project a command-line parcer is implemented.
+In this project a command-line parser is implemented.

 The following arguments are supported: